 I believe it's Judge Kennedy's clerk, Lori (sp?) who informs the requesting media that Judge Kennedy signed the order for filming, but clarifies that only one camera can be inside the courtroom.
 When a judge grants the media to have a camera inside the courtroom, they become the "pool" camera.

-8:36 AM DDA Stacey Okun-Wiese arrives.
+8:36 AM DDA Stacy Okun-Wiese arrives.
 Defense attorney Kassabian confers with Okun-Wiese for a moment.
 The defense hands a paper to Okun-Wiese stating, "Here you are."
 "Thank you," she replies and then asks, "Is this my copy?"
 "Yes," the defense counsel responds.

 As I look around the courtroom, I notice that there is a piece of artwork hanging on the wall behind Judge Kennedy's desk right where the sidebars are usually held.
 It's unusual.
 It's a series of lines in a wide "V" pattern \ /; alternating white, red and blue lines that start with red at the top, fading to light blue then dark blue.
 I'm positive this piece of art was not here the last time I was inside Dept. 109.

 More counsel arrive in the well for another hearing.
 An Asian looking DDA sees Stacy and they exchange smiles and a quick hug.
 Stacy is wearing a dark gray pantsuit with a black top underneath.
 The jacket is short and fits her frame nicely.